dzharii/awesome-elasticsearch/README.md

 ## Elasticsearch developer tools and utilities

 ### Development and debugging
-* [Sense (from Elastic)](https://github.com/elastic/sense/#sense) A JSON aware developer console to ElasticSearch; official and very powerful
+* [Sense (from Elastic)](https://github.com/elastic/sense/#sense) A JSON aware developer console to Elasticsearch; official and very powerful
-* [Sense (Google Chrome extension)](https://chrome.google.com/webstore/detail/sense-beta/lhjgkmllcaadmopgmanpapmpjgmfcfig?hl=en) A JSON aware developer console to ElasticSearch; unofficial but very powerful
+* [Sense (Google Chrome extension)](https://chrome.google.com/webstore/detail/sense-beta/lhjgkmllcaadmopgmanpapmpjgmfcfig?hl=en) A JSON aware developer console to Elasticsearch; unofficial but very powerful
 * [ES-mode](https://github.com/dakrone/es-mode) An Emacs major mode for interacting with Elasticsearch (similar to Sense)
 * [Elasticsearch Cheatsheet](http://elasticsearch-cheatsheet.jolicode.com/) Examples for the most used queries, API and settings for all major version of Elasticsearch
 * [Elasticstat](https://github.com/objectrocket/elasticstat) CLI tool displaying monitoring informations like htop

 ### Import and Export
 * [Knapsack plugin](https://github.com/jprante/elasticsearch-knapsack)  is an "swiss knife" export/import plugin for Elasticsearch
-* [Elasticsearch-Exporter](https://github.com/mallocator/Elasticsearch-Exporter) is a command line script to import/export data from ElasticSearch to various other storage systems
+* [Elasticsearch-Exporter](https://github.com/mallocator/Elasticsearch-Exporter) is a command line script to import/export data from Elasticsearch to various other storage systems
 * [esbulk](https://github.com/miku/esbulk) Parallel elasticsearch bulk indexing utility for the command line.
 * [elasticdump](https://github.com/taskrabbit/elasticsearch-dump) - tools for moving and saving indicies